documentcloud/documentcloud/app/views/help/public.markdown

 Use "NOT" or "-" to exclude a term from your search.
 For example these searches: [geithner -madoff][] and [geithner NOT madoff][] will return documents that mention "Geithner" and do not also mention "Madoff."

-By default DocumentCloud will search both the title and full text of every document for for all of the words in your search term.
-You can, however, ask DocumentCloud to search the contents of specific fields.
+By default sourceAFRICA will search both the title and full text of every document for for all of the words in your search term.
+You can, however, ask sourceAFRICA to search the contents of specific fields.

 ## Searching by Metadata Field